 - Creating Quarkus applications with Apache Maven

 - Deploying Quarkus applications on Red Hat OpenShift Container Platform

-The Red Hat build of Quarkus is built from the popular Quarkus community project.
-If you have a new feature request, want to create an extension, or want to apply your skills towards a project, consider getting involved.have a new feature request, want to create an extension, or want to apply your skills towards a project, consider getting involved.
+The Red Hat build of Quarkus is based on the popular Quarkus community project.
+If you have a new feature request, want to create an extension, or want to create an extension, or want to apply your skills toward a project, consider getting involved.